- Publications

 4.6.1 Maximizing the Value of Current Crops

 Investments in agricultural research should support programs directed at generating knowledge and resources for increased productivity and marketability.
 Attention should be given to cataloguing, characterizing, and conserving the local plant genetic resources represented by landraces for the major crops (including olives, fruits, cereals, potatoes, legumes, and vegetables) and their wild relatives.
 Similarly, the many wild plant species that are harvested for use of their aromatic products as spices or condiments or for their pharmaceutical value in folk medicine should be inventoried and evaluated for potential cultivation and commercialization as means towards increasing income and reversing loss of wild populations due to over-harvesting.
 Overall productivity and crop diversification will be enhanced by expanding on-going efforts in new variety development [such as those of the governmental Lebanese Agricultural Research Institute (LARI)] through testing for suitability and adaptation to the varied topographical and bioclimatic conditions of the Lebanese countryside, with the goal of introducing new crop species or new improved cultivars of existing fruit, vegetable, cereal, and pulse crops, especially those that are suitable for food processing (e.g. seedless grape varieties) and have potential for local and foreign markets.
 In the specific case of fruit production, which represents a major component of agricultural production in the country, introduction of dwarfing rootstocks will improve management and productivity in orchards.
 In parallel, a revival of plant breeding programs at public institutes and private universities will allow the incorporation of useful traits such as disease resistance and drought tolerance into landraces of target crops.
-Furthermore, the development of a local seed production capacity and long-term seed storage facilities will reduce reliance on prohibitively expensive imported hybrid seed and provide farmers with certified seed at low or no cost.
+Furthermore, the development of a local seed production capacity and long-term seed storage facilities will reduce reliance on prohibitively expensive imported hybrid seed and provide farmers with certified seed at low or no cost.4.6.3 The Creation of a "Rural Campus"

 The success of these research efforts and their impact on productivity in the field depend on the availability of skilled personnel trained in modern agricultural laboratory and field methods, as well as on the establishment of effective channels to communicate newly gained knowledge to farmers.
 To underscore the nation’s commitment to research and development in the agricultural sector, we recommend establishment of a “Rural Campus,” possibly in the Bekaa valley, one of the main agricultural areas in the country.
 Such a campus would be a two-year technical college with ties to the major four-year universities.
-It would offer an educational program dedicated to training students in modern agricultural methods, as well as extension programs that provide small agricultural producers and consumers with practical research-based information on available resources and on up-to-date crop production and management practices.
+It would offer an educational program dedicated to training students in modern agricultural methods, as well as extension programs that provide small agricultural producers and consumers with practical research-based information on available resources and on up-to-date crop production and management practices. - Disease control research with particular emphasis on major health burdens of the Lebanese population

 4.7 Disease control research with particular emphasis on major health burdens of the Lebanese